 DurationFull-time 2 years, Part-time may be available

-This program will get you started in the cutting-edge world of computer engineering, providing you with the skills to design, install, validate, evaluate and administer computer equipment and systems.
+Get started in the cutting-edge world of computer engineering.
+This course will provide you with the skills to design, install, validate, evaluate and administer computer equipment and systems.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.

 You'll have access to online resources through the myRMIT student portal.

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

 RMIT has a strong Industry Advisory Committee (IAC), which links the program and industry.
 The IAC includes representatives from local computer systems industries.
 The committee meets twice yearly and provides feedback on our programs to ensure that they reflect the changing needs of industry.

 You’ll also be able to connect with industry representatives through participation in seminars, marketing events, industry awards and scholarships.

 This course includes core and specialist units in the major study areas.